Mixed-status families eagerly await expedited immigration policy

 “Just in my practice alone, I’m thinking probably 60%,” said immigration attorney Fernando Dubove.

-The action does not apply to recent waves of migrants and asylum seekers, or those rushing to marry after the June 17 announcement or have disqualifying criminal records.
+The action does not apply to recent waves of migrants and asylum seekers, those rushing to marry after the June 17 announcement, or those who have disqualifying criminal records.

 “There are grounds of inadmissibility and create problems,” said Dubove.
 “Things like possession of controlled substance, unlawful carrying of a weapon, domestic violence, aggravated assault, things like that.
 A DWI, in and of itself, is not a deportable offense.”